 You must take at least 15 credits on this program (per IES requirements).
 Students planning to fulfill any requirements for the Spanish Minor are advised to obtain course approval from the adviser for Spanish Minors.

-Housing and Meals Your housing will be arranged by IES.
-You will live either in a homestay (most students), where some meals may be provided, or in a residence hall or student apartment (limited availability), where you will be responsible for providing your own meals.
+Your housing will be arranged by IES.
+You will live either in a homestay (breakfast and one other meal per day is provided), a homestay with kitchen privileges (you will receive a meal credit to prepare your own meals), a student apartment (you will be responsible for providing your own meals), or a residence hall (you are allowed up to 20 meals per week in a student cafeteria).
 NOTE: Additional costs will be incurred for students staying in residence halls.